AdobeDocs/campaign.en/help/v8/send/email.md

    * Integrate a link to a Web application

       The Digital Content Editor lets you integrate links to Web applications from your Adobe Campaign console, such as a landing page or a form page.
-For more on this, refer to [Link to a Web application](../../web/using/editing-content.md#link-to-a-web-application).

       Select a text field for your link to a Web application, then click the first icon.
 Choose **[!UICONTROL Link to a Web application]**, then select the desired application by clicking the icon at the end of the **Web Application** field.